The Issue Is Widespread

 Present

 Despite years of research, there is still no FDA-approved diagnostic method for blast-induced TBI.
-Our Initiative will fund critical research into blast-induced TBI—focused on diagnostics and prevention.
-After two decades of public funding aimed mostly at treatment, experts agree: root causes and accelerating breakthroughs for Special Operations Forces brain health.
+The Military Brain Health Collaborative will fund critical research into blast-induced TBI, with a focus on understanding root causes, improving diagnostics, and advancing prevention across the military.
+After two decades of public funding focused largely on treatment, experts agree that accelerating breakthroughs in military brain health requires a shift toward coordinated research and earlier intervention.